frymanofer/ReactNative_WakeWordDetection/README.md

 }
 ```

-## Background Detection

-### Android
-On Android, we build the capability to activate our code from complete shutdown.
-This means you will be able to trigger a notification or activate a task that will activate DaVoice Wake Word detection.

-### iOS
-Unfortunately, on iOS, we found it impossible to start listening while the app is completely shut down.
-We have found the workaround below to be able to listen to the microphone on iOS in the background.
+## Activating Microphone while the app operates in the background or during shutdown/closure.
+This example in the Git repository enables Android functionality in both the foreground and background, and iOS functionality in the foreground.
+However, we have developed an advanced SDK that allows the microphone to be activated from a complete shutdown state on Android and from the background state on iOS.
+If you require this capability for your app, please reach out to us at ofer@davoice.io.

-#### iOS Background Workaround
+#### Example for iOS Background State

-Apple does not want you to listen when the app is in the background.
-However, some applications such as security applications may require it.

-Since on iOS it is impossible to start recording from the background, the idea is to activate the microphone with empty code - meaning not wasting battery until you need to listen and then you replace the microphone callback with the real listener.
+Apple restricts background microphone access for privacy and battery efficiency.
+However, certain applications, such as security apps, car controlling apps, apps for the blind or visually impaired may require this functionality.

+Below is an example for one of the workarounds we have done in order to activate microphone with an empty listener.
+This approach avoids unnecessary battery usage until real audio capture is needed, at which point you can swap the placeholder listener with the actual microphone callback.

-Here is an example built in React Native.
-Note that the function `backgroundMicEmptyListener()` creates an empty listener with no CPU usage except for the call to the function and return.
+The example below, built in React Native, demonstrates this approach.
+The function backgroundMicEmptyListener() creates a minimal listener with negligible CPU impact, only processing the function call and return.

 ```javascript
 const handleAppStateChange = (nextAppState) => {